NEIGHBORHOOD PARK PROGRAMS

-2. If you are willing to follow the protocol outlined in the video then email firstname.lastname@example.org to confirm your interest and indicate which park project you want to join.
+2. If you are willing to follow the protocol outlined in the video then email firstname.lastname@example.org or complete the regisration form below to confirm your interest and indicate which park project you want to join.

 PARK SITE LOCATIONS: Gillespie Park, Arlington Park, North Water Tower Park

 3. You can request a specific park or be assigned one based on your neighborhood.
 Once you know what park, then you will be given the exact location of the site within the park and offered to receive a kitchen scrap collection bucket to use to collect your scraps at home.

 5. Deposit the materials at the site each week or at your convenience, ensuring that you follow the protocol.

 6. Remember to only deposit in the one and only "ACTIVE/YES" bin.
 All other bins onsite are in different stages of processing - PLEASE, do not deposit in any other bin.